Hua Hin Night Markets Guide 2026: 7 Markets Compared

 Here are my tips from weekly visits over several months:

-• The best time to arrive is around 6:30pm when most stalls are open but before the main dinner rush.
-If you want a table at one of the popular seafood restaurants, arrive by 7pm or be prepared to wait in high season.
+- Arrive around 6:30pm when most stalls are open but before the main dinner rush, especially If you want a table at one of the popular bars or seafood restaurants.

-• If you have room for dessert, grab mango sticky rice from the vendor near the intersection in the middle of the market – conveniently located where the songtaew stops.
+- Grab mango sticky rice from the vendor near the intersection in the middle of the market—it’s right where the songtaew stops.

-Hours: Hua Hin Night Market is open every single day of the year from 5pm to midnight.
+Hours: Hua Hin Night Market is open every day from 5pm to midnight.

 Where: Soi 72 between Phet Kasem Road and Prapokklao Road.